Image shared by @la_cede

 Topical retinoids work by increasing the rate of cell turnover and are typically used as an acne treatment.
 However, because of the high cell turnover, it also works well to help fade dark spots caused by hyperpigmentation.
 The only problem with these treatments is that you can’t always get them without a prescription.

-You also have to be careful because if they cause redness or irritation, they can be a trigger for hyperpigmentation instead of a treatment.
+You also have to be careful especially if you have sensitive skin because if they cause redness or irritation, they can be a trigger for hyperpigmentation instead of a treatment.
 Another downside is that topical retinoids and hydroquinone both can take a few months before you see an improvement.

 If you aren’t able to use hydroquinone for some reason, this could be a great alternative.
 It’s believed to work just as well as hydroquinone and it works by the same mechanism, speeding up cell turnover and reducing inflammation.
 Like hydroquinone, it’s used to treat acne and can only be obtained through a prescription.